Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \begin{ex} In words, compatibility means that every bounded subset has a bounded closure and a bounded open neighbourhood.

 A compatible bornology on a topological space $X$ contains all relatively compact subsets.
-Indeed, let $B\subseteq X$ be relatively compact.
-By compatibility, for every $b\in B$ there is a bounded open neighbourhood $U_{b}$.
-Since $B$ is relatively compact, there exists a finite subset $I\subseteq B$ such that $B\subseteq \bigcup_{b\in B} U_{b}$.
-But then $B$ is bounded since a finite union of bounded subsets is bounded and a bornology is closed under taking subsets. \end{ex}
+Indeed, let $B$ be a relatively compact subset of $X$.
+By compatibility, for every point $b$ in $X$ there is a bounded open neighbourhood $U_{b}$ of $b$.
+Since $B$ is relatively compact, there exists a finite subset $I$ of $\bar B$ such that $B\subseteq \bigcup_{b\in B} U_{b}$.
+But then $B$ is bounded since a finite union of bounded subsets is bounded and a bornology is closed under taking subsets. \hB \end{ex}

-\begin{ddd} A topological bornological space is a triple $(X,\cT,\cB)$ consisting of a set $X$ with a topology $\cT$ and a bornology $\cB$ which are compatible. \end{ddd}
+\begin{ddd} A topological bornological space is a triple $(X,\cS,\cB)$ consisting of a set $X$ with a topology $\cS$ and a bornology $\cB$ which are compatible. \end{ddd}